soudabeh19/repro-tools/README.md

                      [-i FILEWISEMETRICVALUE] file_in

-file_in,                                          Mandatory parameter.Directory path to the file containing the conditions. difference, 					  Base name to use in output file names.
+file_in,                                          Mandatory parameter.Directory path to the file containing the conditions. results_base_name,                                Base name to use in output file names.
 -c,CHECKSUM FILE,       --checksumFile            Reads checksum from files.
 Doesn't compute checksums locally if this parameter is set.
 -m METRICSFILE,         --metricsFile             CSV file containing metrics definition.
 Every line contains 4 elements: metric_name,file_extension,command_to_run,output_file_name
 -e EXCLUDEITEMS,        --excludeItems            The path to the file containing the folders and files that should be excluded from creating checksums.